What is osteopathy ?

 Abdominal pain, digestive problems

-Menstrual pain and disorders
+Pain and menstrual disorders

 Postpartum